10maurycy10/10maurycy10.github.io/content/projects/speaker/index.md

 It has virtually no bass response, tends to distort louder audio, and is not all that loud.

 It also does strange things to microphones, playing a low frequency (10-200 Hz) sound will completely ruin recordings, even when not directly pointed at the microphone.
-This depends on the ultrasound directly hitting the microphone, which can be stopped with a wind cover or by sitting on the microphone.
+This depends on the ultrasound directly hitting the microphone, so can be stopped with those fuzzy wind covers.

-# Just why does this work?`
+# Just why does this work?

 It's not immediately intuitive why a speaker being larger makes it more directional.
 Imagine the sound waves coming from two points on the edges of the speaker.